davinceey/fmProj2/README.md

 ### What I learned

-Challenges: Trying to make the svg star align with the rest of the content.
-            Trying to align the submit button at the centre.
 I majorly learnt how to use the gradient property in transforming my main container's background color.

-To see how you can add code snippets, see below:

 ### Continued development